arnon-weinberg/dnf-rollback/README.md

 > Downgrading RHEL system packages to an older version by using the dnf history undo and dnf history rollback command is not supported.
 This concerns especially the selinux, selinux-policy-*, kernel, and glibc packages, and dependencies of glibc such as gcc.
 Therefore, downgrading a system to a minor version (for example, from RHEL 9.1 to RHEL 9.0) is not recommended because it might leave the system in an incorrect state.

-But there are many other problems: Error messages are incomprehensible, packages are missed, and the operation is atomic, so often the entire rollback fails because of one package.
+But there are many other problems: Error messages are incomprehensible, packages are missed, and the operation is atomic, so the entire rollback may fail because of one package.

 If dnf history rollback works for you, then great.
 Otherwise, use this script to help debug problems, or as an alternative to dnf history rollback.
 The following is a tutorial on how to roll back transactions.